anurag-dwivedi1703/VSCODE-EXT/temp-demo-app/implementation_plan.md

-# Implementation Plan - Change Color to Red
+# Implementation Plan - Change Button Color to Red

-The user wants to change a color to red.
-Based on the context of a simple demo app, the primary action button is the most likely target for this change.
+The goal is to change the button color from orange to red in the `index.html` file and verify the change.

 ## Proposed Changes

 ### `index.html`

-- Locate the CSS rule for `button`.
+- Modify the CSS rule for `button` to set `background-color` to `red`.
-- Change `background: #007acc;` to `background: red;` (or a nice shade of red like `#dc3545`).
-- Locate the CSS rule for `button:hover`.
+- Modify the CSS rule for `button:hover` to set `background-color` to `darkred`.
-- Change `background: #005f9e;` to a darker red (e.g., `#c82333`).

-## Verification
+## Verification Plan
+- Use `reload_browser()` to see the changes in the preview.

-- Open `index.html` and verify the button is red.
+- Manually check if the button is red.